Wasn’t it just yesterday that I took down the Christmas decorations from our house?

 3. If you want to make gifting more special, start watching recipe and craft tutorials.

 The best gifts are often handmade, but not all of us are naturally creative.
 Don’t lose hope.
-If you want to give your loved ones baked goodies or personalised handicrafts, now is the best time to start reading Christmas recipes, watching tutorials and practicing.
+If you want to give your loved ones baked goodies or personalised handicrafts, now is the best time to start reading Christmas recipes, watching tutorials and practising.
 If you wait until the last minute, you’ll probably give up and just end up buying gifts — not good for the budget, I tell you.

 Oh, and we have a list of Make or Bake Christmas presents.
 You’ll get a lot of awesome ideas from it!